 - Complete enrollment forms

 - Participate in cooking activities and try different recipes

 - Practice newly learned skills and have some food recipe items on hand

-Please feel free to contact the local EFNEP nutrition assistant:
+Please feel free to contact our local EFNEP nutrition assistants:

 1216 North 79th Street